David Gibbons‘ and Jill Perrott’s Approach as Landscape Artists

 Perrott’s understanding of how to use paint and her choice of format is what makes her paintings incredibly calming.
 Here we see Maori Bay in situ, placed above a writing desk, an area dedicated to quiet and focus.

-David Gibbons and Jill Perrott are both landscape painters that use their experience of a place as inspiration for painting.
-It is what makes their paintings, and painters like them, so special.
+David Gibbons and Jill Perrott are both New Zealand landscape artists that use their experience of a place as inspiration for painting.
+It is what makes their artworks, and artists like them, so special.
 It is a wonderful way to share a landscape with someone, allowing the painting to speak to them in a way words cannot.